-UUS carries workers' compensation insurance that pays for certain medical expenses and provides
+UUS carries workers' compensation insurance that pays for certain medical expenses and provides partial income protection in the event of illness or injury arising out of or in the course of employment.

 All on-the-job injuries or illnesses, regardless of severity, should be reported immediately to the employee's Supervisor/Minister.
 Employees may be required to provide a written report on the illness or accident and a physician's statement in order to receive worker's compensation benefits, or to return to work.